 While he was working on the car, Charlie was thinking about the song.
 By the early ... (more >>>)

 Damn, I Knew I Bought The Wrong Olds: I have only purchased one Oldsmobile in my lifetime and it was a real turkey.

 In contrast, a 1912 Oldsmobile Limited Five-Passenger Touring the last remaining example of its kind and fitted with unique coachwork sold for $3.3 million recently, setting a world record for the most expensive Oldsmobile ever sold. (posted 3/16/12, permalink)

-Book Report: 'American Icon: Alan Mulally and the Fight to Save Ford Motor Company' by Bryce G. Hoffman
+Book Review: 'American Icon: Alan Mulally and the Fight to Save Ford Motor Company' by Bryce G. Hoffman

 Many books have been written about the problems of the American auto industry.
 Some notable ones include: 'On a Clear Day You Can See General Motors' by John Z. DeLorean & J. Patrick Wright (1979), 'Car Wars' by Robert Sobel (1984), 'The Reckoning' by David Halberstam (1986) and 'Rude Awakening: The Rise, Fall, and Struggle for Recovery of General Motors' Maryann Keller (1989).